danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-This account describes our open eyes as if they were opaque rather than transparent, and the world we see through them as if it were inside rather than outside, having a relation to us that is given rather than gained.
+On this account, our open eyes are not transparent but opaque; and the world we see through them is not outside but inside, having a relation to us that is given rather than gained.

 ---

-And while this runs contrary to appearances, perhaps it can then explain the appearances.
+And while the account runs contrary to appearances, perhaps it can then explain the appearances.
 For example, the world appears outside us.
-But how can we call what appears *the world*?
+But how can we call what appears outside us *the world*?
 We seem to see only part of it, after all, at any one place or time.
-And we might suspect more generally that the outside of appearance, in this sense, leaves at least part of the world outside this outside, or beyond all appearance, like a thing-in-itself that can never become a thing-for us.
-Yet to suspect this of part of the world is still to include all of the world in an appearance for thought, giving our suspicion about the world its object.
-And the question, then, is how the world can be such an object.
-How can the world be contained in any appearance, even a doubtful one---at all?

-On this account, the answer is that the world can be contained in an appearance if this happens from the inside rather than the outside, ,world can be contained in any appearance if this happens from the inside rather than the outside, like the circumference produced by a compass.
-And this then explains how the world can appear outside us: by a containment of the world inside us, that makes its appearance outside us possible.
-Or to put this containment in more familiar philosophical language: the world can appear outside us insofar as the outside is not just a mode of extension, or medium of motion, but a form of sensibility---to borrow Kant's term for it.
+And we might suspect we see none of it truly, at any place or time, as if the real world could lie beyond all appearance, outside even our outside, a thing-in-itself that can never become a thing-for us.
+Yet to suspect this of the world is still to contain all of it, somehow, in an appearance for thought, giving our suspicion about the world its object.
+And this suggests that when the world does appear outside us, the appearance comes, as would any doubts about it, from inside us.
+Or put another way, the world can be contained in an appearance if the containment comes from within that appearance, like the circumference produced by a compass.
+Or to express this containment from within in more familiar philosophical language: the world can appear outside us insofar as the outside is not just a mode of extension, or medium of motion, but a form of sensibility---to borrow Kant's term for it.

 And this is why the world inside us appears outside